THE RED BULLETIN: So, what is the world of international ice swimming like?

 Was the sport of ice swimming what you expected?

 I went in there with no real knowledge of the sport.
 It turned out to be not only the weirdest, but one of the most interesting shoots I’ve ever done.
 It’s such an extreme thing.
 In more common extreme sports you’ve always got the potential to hurt yourself or put yourself through pain.
 But in this sport you’re absolutely guaranteed to feel pain.
 I think that’s almost unique.
 It’s similar to boxing, but in boxing there’s no guarantee you’ll be punched.
 In ice swimming there’s guaranteed pain afterwards.
 And during.
 And it’s extreme pain.
 These guys raise the bar of pain in sport to the absolute next level.

 Sounds extreme in every way!
 Was it difficult to watch?

 It was, but equally all the swimmers are so passionate about it.
 They all genuinely get something from ice swimming that enriches their lives, and that was fascinating to me.

 Do you think it will be included in the next Winter Olympics?

 I’m not sure my money would be on it appearing at the next Olympics, but in the future who knows?
 It was certainly popular in Russia.
 The World Championships pretty much took over the town.
-I didn’t expect it to be so well organized.
+I didn’t expect it to be so well organised.
 The hospitality was incredible.
-The closing ceremony took place in Murmansk’s main square and was on such a big scale… there were fireworks, fire dancing, children holding papier mâché doves, 300-foot-high projections… it was crazy.
+The closing ceremony took place in Murmansk’s main square and was on such a big scale… there were fireworks, fire dancing, children holding papier mâché doves, 100-metre-high projections… it was crazy.